In the Dallas-Fort Worth and Denton area as well as throughout Texas we

 were indeed found to be as low as 32% with some agencies participating

-in the survey.
-In a recent Federal lawsuit filed by officers in Nevada,
+In a recent Federal lawsuit filed by officers in Nevada, their complaint

-their complaint alleges that the drug-sniffing dogs used by troopers in
+alleges that the drug-sniffing dogs used by troopers in a highway drug

-a highway drug interdiction program were intentionally being trained to
+interdiction program were intentionally being trained to operate as so-called

-sniffing, the complaint said.
-When a dog gives a false alert, this resulted
+said.
+When a dog gives a false alert, this resulted in illegal searches

 False alerts by their drug sniffing dogs aren't properly documented